digital-asset/daml/docs/source/concepts/local-ledger.rst

 Since causality graphs are acyclic, their vertices can be sorted topologically and the resulting list is again a causality graph, where every vertex has an outgoing edge to all later vertices.
 If the original causality graph is `X`\ -consistent, then so is the topological sort, as topological sorting merely adds edges.
-For example, the transactions on the :ref:`ledger <split-counteroffer-ledger>` in the :ref:`out-of-band causality example <causality-example-out-of-band>` are a topological sort of the :ref:`corresponding causality graph <causality-graph-couteroffer-split>`.
+For example, the transactions on the :ref:`ledger <split-counteroffer-ledger>` in the :ref:`out-of-band causality example <causality-example-out-of-band>` are a topological sort of the :ref:`corresponding causality graph <causality-graph-counteroffer-split>`.

 Conversely, we can reduce an `X`\ -consistent causality graph to only the causal dependencies that `X`\ -consistency imposes.
 This gives a minimal `X`\ -consistent causality graph.